 - The larger the "jump break", the more of each individual post is visible to the reader, immediately.

 You size the jump break as small as possible, while still indicating what the post is about.
+If you want the main page to be indexed, you have to have interesting and unique content - above the jump break.

 If the post is small overall, say 2 or 3 paragraphs, you might make the jump break text a single sentence.
 A larger post, say half a dozen paragraphs or more, might justify a full paragraph (2 - 3 sentences) jump break.
 And again, word the first sentence, and the first paragraph, as carefully as possible.